gvwilson/sensibleadventures/booksters-apprentice.md

 ought to have enough light to find our way back."
 He gestured toward the door.
 "After you?"

-As they turned to leave, Razi pulled a string of coins out of the sleeve of his *deel*.
+Razi pulled a string of coins out of the sleeve of his *deel*.
 "Take these and find us a room," he ordered, as if Erileine had done it for him a dozen times before.
 "Somewhere close by–*la*, closer than the Green Pig, if you can.
 I would prefer quiet to noisy, and small to large, and a bath above all other things."
+He smiled reassuringly.
+"We won't be long."

 A few minutes later, Erileine stood alone on the Hardeck's steps.
 She hefted the string of coins.
 It was more money than she had ever held in her life.
 Somewhere with a hot bath *would* be nice.
-Somewhere with a hot bath and a library would be even nicer.
+Somewhere with a hot bath and some books would be even nicer.

 Erileine didn't think of herself as shy, but he had never had to ask a stranger for directions before.
 She had always been able to follow